tomna1993/c_19_strings/README.md

 ## DESCRIPTION

 The program demonstrates how strings implemented in C. Each string is an array of characters.
 The last character of a srting array is a **nul** which value is equal to **0**.
-This is the first element of the ASCII character set.
+This last nul character is added to the string by the compiler, so the functions can detect when the string ends.

 ## INSTALL LIBRARIES